 What To Do Next?

-Get a feel for what they’re all about, ask as many questions as you wish and see if the lodge and freemasonry in general is for you!
+Get a feel for what they’re all about, ask as many questions as you wish, and see if the lodge (and Freemasonry) is for you!

 One thing you should know is that although the name implies otherwise, Freemasonry is not free.